Category: CCF Page

 Eligibility for Child Care Benefits

-To be eligible for benefits through the Child Care Funds, your employer must contribute to one of the Funds.
-Click on the links below to check eligibility requirements and to see if your employer participates.
+To be eligible for CCF benefits, your employer must contribute to one of the 1199SEIU Funds.
+Select your Fund below to check eligibility requirements and to see if your employer participates.

 For more information on eligibility or distribution of Child Care Fund benefits, refer to your Summary Plan Description.